k0retux/fuddly/docs/source/data_model.rst

   declares a list of values. ``( )`` can be used to delimit a portion of the regular expression that need to be translated into a terminal node on its own.

-.. note:: If each item in a list of values are integers an :class:`framework.value_types.INT_Str` will be created instead of a :class:`framework.value_types.String`.
+.. note:: If each item in a list of values are integers an :class:`framework.value_types.INT_str` will be created instead of a :class:`framework.value_types.String`.

 - ``(``, ``)``, ``[``, ``]``, ``?``, ``*``, ``+``, ``{``, ``}``, ``|``, ``\``, ``-``, ``.`` are the only